 Gray whales migrate from the Chuchki and Bering Seas down the coast into Mexico to breed.
 They then make the journey again, allowing whale watchers to see them almost anywhere on the West Coast.

 There is something special about seeing a gray whale.
 If you want to know where to see them, this article will give you the best places to see them from shore or boat.

 What Is A Gray Whale?

-The whole trip approximately takes four months where they swim night and day, even when they are sleeping.
+The whole trip takes approximately four months where.
+They swim night and day, even when they are sleeping.
 They can swim alone or in pods.

 Gray whales are known as one of the whales that travels the longest migration route in the world.

 Gray whales are a protected species.
 The Mexican government took specific action by declaring four lagoons in Baja, Mexico, as a refuge for these gentle giants.
 No boats in the area are allowed to enter without the government’s express permission.

 These measures were necessary because, in the past, lounging in these shallow waters after a long trip from the Arctic made the Gray whales an easy target for commercial whalers.

 Besides humpback whales, gray whales are one of the world’s most-watched aquatic mammals.
 This is not because of their appearance but because of their friendliness and natural curiosity.

 Gray whales interact with boats and even allow humans to touch them while in a whale-watching encounter.